OK Google: What does voice search mean for SEO?

 While you might be seeing a massive opportunity here, there are also plenty of obstacles that come into play when restrategizing your SEO to include voice search optimization.

-What you Need to Adjust For
+What you need to adjust

 If you are going to keep up with the voice search trend, you are going to have to adjust your SEO strategy to consider the differences in the query language used.
 Aside from these differences, voice search optimization is quite like mobile optimization: